-- Provide resort municipalities in British Columbia with the tools to assist them in building their tourism-based economies through the Resort Municipality Initiative. - Encourage and support the building of new economic relationships between communities in B.C. and communities in the Asia-Pacific through the Asia-Pacific Twinning Initiative. - Facilitate the initiation and enactment of Regional Growth Strategies and regional economic development networks. - Promote harmonization of regulatory requirements. - Support the development of sustainable infrastructure and amenities.
+- Provide resort municipalities in British Columbia with the tools to assist them in building their tourism-based economies through the Resort Municipality Initiative. - Encourage and support the building of new economic relationships between communities in B.C. and communities in the Asia-Pacific through the Asia-Pacific Twinning Initiative. - Facilitate the initiation and enactment of Regional Growth Strategies and regional economic development networks. - Promote harmonization of regulatory requirements across B.C. communities to reduce the regulatory burden on citizens and businesses. - Support the development of sustainable infrastructure and amenities.